ratatui/ratatui-website/src/tutorial/main.md

 ...
 ```

 This method accepts an object of type `Terminal` which implements the `ratatui::backed::Backend` trait.
-This included the three (four counting the `TestBackend`) officially supported backends included in `ratatui`, but allows for 3rd party backends to be implemented. `run_app` also requires mutable ownership to an application state object, as defined in this project.
+This included the three (four counting the `TestBackend`) officially supported backends included in `ratatui`, but allows for 3rd party backends to be implemented. `run_app` also requires a mutable borrow to an application state object, as defined in this project.
+Finally, the `run_app` returns an `io::Result<bool>` that indicates if there was an io error with
+the `Err` state, and an `Ok(true)` or `Ok(false)` that indicates if the program should print out the
+finished json.

 ### UI Loop
 Because `ratatui` requires us to implement our own event/ui loop, we will simply use the following code to update our main loop.